jkmackie/bot-attacks/README.md

 ## bot-attacks: Server Bot Attack Visualization

 The internet is a *cesspool* of spy bots.
-Bots may attack an internet server hundreds of times a day.
+Bots can attack an internet server hundreds of times a day.
 This Jupyter notebook visualizes bot attacks using my anonymized server log and IP address geolocation.

 Bot data is extracted from the log, geolocated with ipinfo, and put in a pandas dataframe.
 Data is visualized with histograms and a network graphs using the dataframe we built.